 Repeated Dose Toxicity: No NOAEL available.
-Exposure is below the TTC.

-Reproductive Toxicity: No NOAEL available.
-Exposure is below the TTC.
-Skin Sensitization: No safety concerns at current, declared use levels; the exposure is below the DST.
+Exposure is below the TTC Reproductive Toxicity: No NOAEL available.
+Exposure is below the TTC Skin Sensitization: Not a concern for skin sensitization under the declared use levels;

-Phototoxicity/Photoallergenicity: Not expected to be phototoxic/photoallergenic.
-(UV/Vis Spectra; RIFM Database)
+exposure is below the DST.
+Phototoxicity/ (UV/Vis Spectra; RIFM Database; RIFM, 1981)